 - Graduates will also be well equipped to work as self-employed nutrition professionals; within the food industry developing nutritional products; as employees of the NHS; as researchers; as advisors to Government and public health organisations.

 - Graduates may also choose to progress on to further study at postgraduate level (for example, MSc Dietetics or MSc Sport and Exercise Nutrition), pursue areas of specialism, or move into teaching at higher education level.

-- Successful completion of the BSc (Hons) Nutrition with Professional Practice course will enable graduates to apply for Registered Associate Nutritionist status on the UK Voluntary Register of Nutritionists (UKVRN) held by the Association for Nutrition.
+- Successful completion of the BSc (Hons) Nutrition with Professional Practice course will enable graduates to apply via Direct Entry for Registered Associate Nutritionist status on the UK Voluntary Register of Nutritionists (UKVRN) held by the Association for Nutrition.
 This would entitle you to use the letters ANutr after your name.
 The UKVRN is the only register of qualified nutritionists recognised by Public Health England, NHS Choices and NHS Careers.

 - Registered Associate Nutritionists can progress to full Registered Nutritionist (RNutr) status after an appropriate period of professional experience in nutrition.
 Whilst working with individual clients, Registered Associate Nutritionists must have support/mentoring from an appropriately qualified nutrition professional such as a Registered Nutritionist or Registered Dietitian.
 Graduates from the BSc (Hons) Nutrition with Professional Practice course will automatically have access to a supervision and mentoring support network.